 When we look a little closer, we’ll find that the idea of receiving and the one of becoming are actually that crazy a pair.
 In fact, English has a word that expresses both: to get.

 - I got an e-mail…. you receive something

 - I got tired…. you become tired.

-Back in the old Indo-European language this phenomenon was quite common.
-Verbs would have 2 directions.
+Back in the old Indo-European language, this phenomenon of bidirectional verbs was quite common.
 And there are still some verbs like this around.
-Like to get.
-It can mean to obtain, but also to become and even to reach places (get home).
-Another example is to make.
+We already mentioned to get, which can mean to obtain, but also to become and even to reach places (get home).
+But there’s also to make.
 You can make a salad or you can make a bus.
-Same sentence structure.
-Just one word was changed.
-But the meanings are completely different.
-A German example that is similar to this is the verb schaffen (to create, to pull of successfully).
+Same sentence structure, just a different object.
+And boom, the meanings are completely different.
+When you make a salad, you “bring” the salad toward you.
+When you make the bus, you move toward the bus.

-and it means 2 things… that is confusing.
+and it means two things… that is confusing.
 Let’s pick one.”